NFLC-UMD/docker-git-sync/README.md

 # init-git-pull

 A docker image designed as a k8 initContainer for git pull on pod initialization.
-To use it, you must pass the following **environment variables**:
+To use it, pass the following **environment variables**:

 * `GIT_REPO_URL`: URL of the Git repository to sync to, for example `ssh://git@example.com/foo/bar.git`. (required)
 * `GIT_REPO_BRANCH`: Branch of the Git repository to sync to, for example `production` (defaults to `master`).